 \subsection{\texorpdfstring{\classifier} CClassifies the Hidden States Rather than the Questions}

-One possible explanation for \classifier's strong preemptive hallucination detection performance is that it might be classifying the input questions rather than the LMs' hidden states.
-It is true that more difficult questions could lead to a higher chances of hallucinations by the LMs.
+One possible explanation for \classifier's strong preemptive hallucination detection is that it might be classifying the input questions rather than the LMs' hidden states, since intuitively, more difficult questions could lead to a higher chances of hallucinations by the LMs.
 However, our results indicate that it is the LMs' hidden states, rather than the questions themselves, that drive the success of \classifier.

 Table \ref{tab:wordembeddinglayer} summarizes the test accuracies for an \classifier trained and tested on the word embedding layer of Llama-2-7B, before any contextualization by the LM.
 Across the board, the accuracies are close to 50\% random guess.
-This confirms that, the model is not skewed towards favoring a certain type of question over another while doing the classification.
+This confirms that the model is not skewed towards favoring a certain type of question over another while doing the classification.
 The difficulty of the question is hence, not a contributing factor to the accuracy calculated by classifying the hidden states.